d-captainkenya/stringstobinary/README.md

 ## About
-This simple python script is mearnt to convert strings to binary digits.
+This is a simple python script to convert strings to binary digits.
 All characters are assumed to be strings.
 Some special characters not supported.